iann0036/tf-cfn-provider/docs/providers/dns/MxRecordSet.md

 ## Properties

-TBC
+`Zone` - (Required) DNS zone the record set belongs to.
+It must be an FQDN, that is, include the trailing dot.

+`Name` - (Optional) The name of the record set.
+The `Zone` argument will be appended to this value to create the full record path.

+`Mx` - (Required) Can be specified multiple times for each MX record.
+Each block supports fields documented below.

+`Ttl` - (Optional) The TTL of the record set.
+Defaults to `3600`.

+`Preference` - (Required) The preference for the record.

+`Exchange` - (Required) The FQDN of the mail exchange, include the trailing dot.

 ## Return Values

 ### Fn::GetAtt

-`Zone` - See Argument Reference above.
+`Zone` - See Properties above.

-`Name` - See Argument Reference above.
+`Name` - See Properties above.

-`Mx` - See Argument Reference above.
+`Mx` - See Properties above.

-`Ttl` - See Argument Reference above.
+`Ttl` - See Properties above.

 ## See Also